Ruhi Singh: Career

 Singh's early dream was to become a successful singer.
 In 2011, she joined the modelling industry.
 She participated in Femina Miss India East 2011, the preliminary for Femina Miss India contest and was crowned 1st Runner up.
 The same year she entered Indian Princess 2011 and was chosen to represent India at Miss Model of the World 2011 contest held in China, where she placed amongst the top 36 quarter finalists.
 In 2012 she participated in Femina Miss India and was placed in the top 10.
 Later that year, Singh represented India at Miss United Nations in 2012 held at Miami.
 But the real success came in 2014, when she was handpicked by Femina Miss India to represent India Internationally.
-Singh worked in a documentary, The World Before Her.
+Singh worked in a Canadian documentary, The World Before Her.
 Singh was named one of the Top 25 Most Desirable Women in India (2014), by The Times of India.
 Most recently, Singh soared to the top of Times Most Desirable Women 2020, featuring at number 9.

-Singh was spotted by Madhur Bhandarkar as he was impressed by a Canadian documentary she had done.
-He immediately signed her as one of his five leading ladies in his film Calendar Girls.
+Singh was spotted by Madhur Bhandarkar, who was impressed by her work in The World Before Her and signed her as one of his five leading ladies in his film Calendar Girls.
 The movie got released on 25 September 2015.
 The story of Calendar Girls focuses on five girls who hail from different regions of India, and who have been selected to pose for the country's most prestigious annual calendar which is a joint effort between business tycoon Rishabh Kukreja and his photographer friend Timmy Sen.

 In 2021, Singh garnered rising popularity and critical acclaim for her pivotal roles in MX Player's latest releases: Chakravyuh and Runaway Lugai.
 Both series met with instant popular reception with charting at the No.1 spot within the first week of their release and were quick to become some of the most viewed Indian web series of the year.
 Topping off its commercial success, the series bagged a Filmfare nomination for the Best Series at the 2021 Filmfare OTT Awards.

 Singh, while describing her performance in Chakravyuh said "My role in Chakravyuh was layered and I tried to retain the raw intensity it needed.".

 In Runaway Lugaai, a gripping and entertaining drama series, Singh's performance as 'Bulbul' - a bold, small town runaway bride was not only critically acclaimed but was also extremely well received by the viewers.
 Singh, in an interview remarked "There was this sense of purpose and adrenaline pulsing through me, and I was mentally cheering on my character who so bravely decided to make an unconventional choice."
 Singh also bagged a Filmfare nomination for her portrayal as Bulbul.

-With over 12 million followers across Instagram, Facebook and Josh, Ruhi is among the few critically acclaimed artists with an influencer fan mass online.
-Her latest stint with success comes with her new show: ‘The greatest of all time with Ruhii Siingh’.
-Through her one of a kind global Snapchat release, Singh has made her presence felt amongst the youth.
+Ruhi has over 12 million followers across Instagram, Facebook and Josh.
+Her latest show is: ‘The greatest of all time with Ruhii Siingh’.